pnp/script-samples/scripts/spo-get-list-library-permission-export-to-csv/README.md

 plugin: add-to-gallery
 ---

-# Get SharePoint Site Recycle Bin Items And Export It To CSV
+# Get SharePoint List Or Library Permissions And Export It To CSV

 ## Summary